-Barts Health is the largest NHS trust in England, and one of Britain’s leading healthcare providers
+Barts Health is the largest NHS trust in London and one of Britain’s leading healthcare providers:

 St Bartholomew's Hospital

 St Bartholomew's Hospital is an internationally renowned teaching hospital in the City of London closed to St Paul's Cathedral:

 - A national centre of excellence for both cardiac and cancer care